amolabs/docs/protocol.md

 ## Penalty
-To maintain the DPoS blockchain as healthy as possible, it is essential to encourage block validators to participate in creating and verifying blocks with incentive, but also to impose responsibilites on their misbehavior with penalty.
+To maintain the DPoS blockchain as healthy as possible, it is essential to encourage block validators to participate in creating and verifying blocks with incentive, but also to impose responsibilities on their misbehavior with penalty.

 The types of abnormal behavior and parameters are defined as follows: